ENT4330 - Entrepreneurial Finance

 Schedule, syllabus and examination date

-- Have advanced knowledge on financial planning and management, including income statements, balance sheets, cash flow statements and working capital management
+- Have a solid understanding of financial planning and management, including income statements, balance sheets, cash flow statements and working capital management

 - Have advanced knowledge on different sources of risk capital including seed- and venture capital funds, how these types of investors operate, what they are looking for and how they structure their deals.